gergusber/react/seccion23-NextJs/Readme.md

   Link component from next/link uses load the component and change the url but its not create a refresh of th page and we want a pwa.

+next js has static rendering:

+export const getStaticProps = async () => {
+//usages:
+// fetch data from api when you want from data return {
+    props:{   //returns the props object that will be consumed from the component
+      meetups: DUMMY_MEETUPS
+    },
+    revalidate: 10 //this unlocks the incremental static generation. gives a number of seconds where nextjs will re generate the page. ( data not be more than 10 sec old.)
+  }
+}